 Grim said that Rubin was identified through DNA testing.

-The Lehigh County District Attorney's Office and coroner had released two forensic sketches of the man a month ago as they sought the public's help in identifying him.
+The Lehigh County District Attorney's Office and coroner had released of the man a month ago as they sought the public's help in identifying him.

 The body had been found about 8:30 a.m. along Applewood Drive, on a bend in the road between Huckleberry and Haasadahl roads, by a South Whitehall public works employee who was cleaning up tree branches after a weekend snowstorm.